Mavis Staples: Film and television

 Staples performed the title theme song for 1989's National Lampoon's Christmas Vacation.

 The documentary Lightning in a Bottle, directed by Antoine Fuqua, about the Salute to the Blues concert at Radio City Music Hall in February 2003 features a performance by Staples and many other notable musicians including B.B.
-King, Buddy Guy, and Bonnie Raitt.
-Mavis!, the first feature documentary about Staples and the Staple Singers, directed by Jessica Edwards, had its world premiere at the South by Southwest Film Festival in March 2015.
+King, Buddy Guy, and Bonnie Raitt.Mavis!, the first feature documentary about Staples and the Staple Singers, directed by Jessica Edwards, had its world premiere at the South by Southwest Film Festival in March 2015.
 Mavis! screened in theaters and was broadcast on HBO in February 2016.
 In the same year, the documentary won a Peabody Award.

-Staples has performed on various talk shows including The Tonight Show with Jay Leno, Late Show with David Letterman, Conan, and The Ellen DeGeneres Show.
-On September 8, 2015, Staples was a featured performer on the premiere episode of The Late Show with Stephen Colbert, during which Stephen Colbert thanked her personally for appearing.
+Staples has performed on various talk shows, including The Tonight Show with Jay Leno, Late Show with David Letterman, Conan, and The Ellen DeGeneres Show.
+On September 8, 2015, Staples was a featured performer on the premiere episode of The Late Show with Stephen Colbert.

-On June 15, 2019, Staples appeared as the featured musical guest on the CBS This Morning "Saturday Sessions" segment, where she played songs from her newest release, We Get By.
+On June 15, 2019, Staples appeared as the featured musical guest on the CBS This Morning "Saturday Sessions" segment, where she played songs from her We Get By.

-Staples's performances with the Staple Singers and with Mahalia Jackson at the 1969 Harlem Cultural Festival are a highlight of the 2021 music documentary, Summer of Soul.
+Staples's performances with the Staple Singers and with Mahalia Jackson at the 1969 Harlem Cultural Festival are a highlight of the 2021 music documentary Summer of Soul.

+Staples is portrayed by Laura Kariuki in the 2024 film A Complete Unknown.

 Personal life

-Staples was briefly married to Spencer Leak in 1964; they divorced when Staples would not end her music career to stay home.
+Staples was married to Chicago mortician Spencer Leak in 1964; they divorced eight years later when Staples would not end her music career to stay home.
 She has no children.
-In the 2015 documentary Mavis! she reveals that Bob Dylan once proposed to her, and she turned him down.
+In the 2015 documentary Mavis!, she reveals that Bob Dylan once proposed to her, and she turned him down.